chandanrakholia/online-code-editor/README.md

     npm run dev
     ```

-   This will launch the Online Code Editor locally, and it should be accessible at `http://localhost:5173/`.
+   This will launch the Online Code Editor locally, and it should be accessible at `http://localhost:5173/online-code-editor/`.

+2. Run backend server :

+    ```bash
+    nodemon server.js
+    ```

-2. Open your web browser and navigate to the above URL to access the Online Code Editor.
+3. Open your web browser and navigate to the above URL to access the Online Code Editor.

-3. To collaborate with others, share the provided link with them, and you can code together in real-time.
+4. To collaborate with others, share the provided link with them, and you can code together in real-time.

 ## Acknowledgments